-Prediabetes is the term used to describe elevated blood sugar (glucose) that has not yet reached the threshold of a type 2 diabetes diagnosis (stage 1 diabetes, if you will).
+Prediabetes, also known as borderline diabetes, is the term used to describe elevated blood sugar (glucose) that has not yet reached the threshold of a type 2 diabetes diagnosis (stage 1 diabetes, if you will).
 Consider pre-diabetes a warning sign that it is time to take your health more seriously and address the causes now while it's reversible.

-Prediabetes is stage 1 diabetes and it occurs when there is too much sugar (glucose) in the blood.
+Prediabetes is stage 1 diabetes and occurs when there is too much sugar (glucose) in the blood.
 It is an early warning sign that the body has more sugar in the blood than it can use.

 Type 2 diabetes is a condition that occurs slowly over time.
 The pancreas cannot produce enough insulin to keep up with the increased need to move sugar into the cells for energy.
 Medication and lifestyle changes are necessary to manage blood sugar levels and avoid diabetes complications.